awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Confidence`**
 Optional
 A finding's confidence\.
 Confidence is defined as the likelihood that a finding accurately identifies the behavior or issue that it was intended to identify\.
-A finding provider can provide an initial value for this attribute, but cannot update it after that\.
-This attribute can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+A finding provider can provide an initial value for this attribute\.
+Finding providers can update it only if it has not been updated by [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+After `Confidence` is updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html), it cannot be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.
 **Type:** Integer \(range 0–100\)
 Confidence is scored on a 0–100 basis using a ratio scale, where 0 means zero\-percent confidence and 100 means 100\-percent confidence\.
 However, a data exfiltration detection based on a statistical deviation of network traffic has a much lower confidence because an actual exfiltration hasn't been verified\.